caleb531/open-conference-url/README.md

 ## Preferences

-This workflow contains user configuration options for various aspects of the workflow's behavior.
-To view this preferences file:
+This workflow contains preferences for various aspects of the workflow's behavior.
+These are defined as Alfred workflow variables, which you can access by clicking the [_x_] icon in the workflow view.

-1. Right-click the workflow in Alfred Preferences
-2. Choose **Open In Finder**
-3. Navigate into the `ocu` folder
-4. Open `prefs.json` in your preferred text editor

-What follows is a description of each preference you can configure.
-If you are unfamiliar with JSON syntax, you can find many quick tutorials online.

-### offset_from_today
+### conference_domains

-The `offset_from_today` is a positive integer representing how many days into the future the workflow should fetch calendar events.
-For example, a value of `1` will display events from tomorrow alongside events from today.
+The `conference_domains` is an comma-separated list of domain names representing which URLs to check within each calendar event.
+This domains list determines which links are considered "conference" URLs.

+The domains are listed in order of precedence, so if `zoom.us` precedes `google.com` in the list, then the workflow will prefer Zoom links over Google Meet links if both are present in a calendar event.

+All subdomains are matched automatically, so having `zoom.us` in the list will still match `us02web.zoom.us` in a conference URL.

-### event_time_threshold
+### event_time_threshold_mins

-The `event_time_threshold` is an object that can contain any combination of `hours` and `minutes` integers.
+The `event_time_threshold_mins` is an object that can contain any combination of `hours` and `minutes` integers.
 If an event is within this duration of time (relative to the system's current time), it will be displayed in Alfred's results.